Chinese Style Tempeh

-- Cook rice according to package directions.
-Chop bok choy into 1″ pieces, separating whites from greens.
-Slice scallions.
-Slice tempeh into 12 strips.
+- Chop the bok choy into 1-inch pieces, separating the white parts from the green parts.
+Slice the scallions.
+Cut your tempeh into 12 strips.

-- Combine vegan broth, light soy, ginger, garlic and cornstarch.
-Add chili peppers if desired.
-Wisk.
-In a separate medium-sized bowl, combine hoisin sauce with 1 Tbsp water to create glaze.
+- In a separate medium-sized bowl, combine the hoisin sauce with 1 tablespoon of water to create a glaze.

-- Serve greens over rice.
-Place hoisin glazed tempeh strips on greens and drizzle any remaining glaze over them.
-Sprinkle with scallions.
+- Serve your greens over rice.
+Add the hoisin glazed tempeh strips, and drizzle any remaining glaze over them.
+Sprinkle with fresh scallions.

 For more recipes and tips from experienced mentors and certified dietitians, join Challenge 22 for free!